 Importantly, SEC Rule 16b-3 provides, under certain limited circumstances, that the acquisition or disposition of the Company's common stock or derivative securities thereof (such as options to purchase common stock) by or from the Company will not be treated as a purchase or sale of the Company's common stock for purposes of Section 16(b) against which transactions occurring within six months can be matched (although such transactions still need to be reported under Section 16(a)).
 Effective August 15, 1996, Rule 16b-3 provides three methods of exempting such grants or awards by the Company to its officers and directors: (a) advance approval by the Board of Directors or a committee solely composed of two or more nonemployee directors, (b) advance approval, or substantial ratification no later than the next annual meeting, by a majority of the Company's voting security holders, and (c) holding the securities for at least six months.
-In the case of derivative securities, such as options, the six month period begins upon acquisition of the derivative security and will include any time the underlying securities may be held after exercise and prior to disposition.
+In the case of derivative securities, such as options, the six month period begins upon acquisition.
 This rule exempts a wide variety of transactions that otherwise would be subject to Section 16(b).
 Moreover, this exemption category affords a fail-safe mechanism to Section 16 Insiders, in the form of the six-month holding period alternative, for salvaging an exemption where it is belatedly discovered that a flawed approval procedure was employed.